Colorectal Cancer: What to Know

 • MUTYH-associated polyposis (MAP).

-• High in red meats, such as beef, pork, lamb, or liver.
+• High in red meats, such as beef or pork.

-• High in precooked, cured, or other processed meat, such as sausages, meat loaves, and hot dogs.
+• High in precooked, cured, or other processed meat, such as sausages or hot dogs.

-• Low in fiber, such as fiber found in whole grains, fruits, and vegetables.
+• Low in fiber, such as fiber from fruit, vegetables, and whole grains.

 What are the signs or symptoms?

-Early colorectal cancer often does not cause symptoms.
+Early on, this cancer often doesn't cause symptoms.
 As the cancer grows, symptoms may include:

 • Changes in bowel habits.

-• Feeling like the bowel does not empty completely after a bowel movement.
+• Feeling like the bowel doesn't empty completely after pooping.

-• Stools (feces) that are narrower than usual, or blood in the stool or toilet after a bowel movement.
+• Poop that's thinner than usual, or seeing blood in your poop or in the toilet after pooping.
 The blood may be bright red or very dark in color.

-• Discomfort, pain, bloating, fullness, or cramps in the abdomen.
+• Discomfort, pain, bloating, fullness, or cramps in the belly.

 How is this diagnosed?